Friday, October 30, 2009

 Alone among Americans, the "wets" had a sense of humor.
 And they proved it by immediately coming up with this concoction.
 Thanks to the efforts of rye-drinking expats at Harry's Bar in Paris, within three days, this term for an illegal drinker soon became a moniker for a tasty cocktail.

-This one balances sweet, sour, and spicy sharpness against a herbal background.
+This one balances sweet, sour, and spicy sharpness.
 It's a winner.

 1 oz rye whiskey (100 proof Rittenhouse works best)